| |

 described in the book of Genesis.
 The Spanish were so impressed

-historical evidence burned.
-Valuable information about Mayan
+burned.
+Valuable information about Mayan and Aztec culture was

-and Aztec culture was lost forever.
-Religious, legal and cultural
+lost forever.
+Religious, legal and cultural records were sought

-Zumárraga in Mexico and Bishop Landa in the Yucatan.
+in Mexico and Bishop Landa in the Yucatan.
+Zumárraga,

-obliterate all trace of pre-Christian religions including
+of pre-Christian religions including countless manuscripts.

-countless manuscripts.
-In 1531 he claimed personally to have
+In 1531 he claimed personally to have destroyed over 500 temples

-destroyed over 500 temples and 20,000 icons.
-If people hid their
+and 20,000 icons.
+If people hid their icons they were tortured

-icons they were tortured in order to force them to divulge where
+in order to force them to divulge where they were hidden.
+Conversions

-they were hidden.
-Conversions were effected by beating and imprisonment,
+were effected by beating and imprisonment, or by kidnapping

-or by kidnapping children to be indoctrinated into the faith.
+children to be indoctrinated into the faith.

 The established pattern was repeated in one location after